NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/modbus/modbus-tcp/modbus.md

 :::

 There should be a Modbus Network for Modbus Devices connecting via Ethernet/Networked to this Rubix device.
 We recommend naming this network based on the device that you are connecting to.
-See above for an explanation of what each of these settings pertain to.
+See below explanation of what each of these settings pertain to.

 * **Network** name - Name related to the Modbus Device/Gateway you are connecting to.